-1. Unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature by a person who has authority over the recipient when:

-- Submission to such conduct is an implicit or explicit condition of the individual's employment, academic status, or ability to use University facilities and services, or - Submission to or rejection of the conduct affects tangible aspects of the individual's employment, academic status, or use of University facilities. - 2.
+- 1. Unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature by a person who has authority over the recipient when: - Submission to such conduct is an implicit or explicit condition of the individual's employment, academic status, or ability to use University facilities and services, or - Submission to or rejection of the conduct affects tangible aspects of the individual's employment, academic status, or use of University facilities. - 2.
 Unwelcome and unsolicited language or conduct that creates an intimidating, hostile, or offensive working or learning environment, or has the purpose or effect of unreasonably interfering with an individual's academic or work performance.

-If you believe that you are being harassed, or have observed harassment, you can report it to SPH using the bias concerns link.
-The University also has designated offices to help you: SafeCampus; Office of the Ombud; Title IX Investigation Office; and University Complaint Investigation and Resolution Office.
+If you believe that you are being harassed, or have observed harassment, the University has designated offices to help you: SafeCampus; Office of the Ombud; Title IX Investigation Office; and University Complaint Investigation and Resolution Office.